ihe-k/ihe-k/About_Me.md

 # About Me
-I'm an interdisciplinary analyst working at the intersection of AI, statistical inference, and systems thinking to solve complex health challenges.
+I'm an interdisciplinary analyst working at the intersection of AI, statistical inference and systems thinking to solve complex health challenges.
 My work spans:

 * Computational Biology & Bioinformatics
 Gene expression analysis, biomarker discovery and multi-omics integration (e.g., PCA, logistic regression, clustering and survival analysis)